SAP/odata-vocabularies/vocabularies/UI.md

 The navigation intent is expressed as a Semantic Object and optionally an Action on that object.

-It is NOT tied to a data value (in contrast to [DataFieldWithIntentBasedNavigation](#DataFieldWithIntentBasedNavigation))."
+It is NOT tied to a data value (in contrast to [DataFieldWithIntentBasedNavigation](#DataFieldWithIntentBasedNavigation)).

 Property|Type|Description
 :-------|:---|:----------